Surprising reasons why you have bad breath

 Diabetes

 Poorly controlled diabetes can lead to your body going into ketosis, caused by the body breaking down fat stores for energy, producing ketone bodies which can cause a fruity/alcoholic smelling breath.
-If you have this symptom and are not following a low carbohydrate diet, you may want to see your GP to have your blood sugar levels checked.
+If you are not following a low carbohydrate diet and have these symptoms, you may want to see your GP to have your blood sugar levels checked.

 Certain medications (dry mouth)

 Certain medications on their own or in combination with others can reduce the amount or rate of saliva flow, causing a dry mouth which means plaque stays in the mouth for longer, causing bad breath.
-If you suspect this is the case, sipping water little and often, chewing sugar free gum, or using artificial saliva sprays can help.
-If it is really severe then you may want to discuss your medication with your GP.
+If you suspect this is the case, sipping water ‘little and often’, chewing sugar-free gum, or using artificial saliva sprays can help.
+If it is severe then you may want to discuss your medication with your GP.

 Previous